Souhail99/Ethereum-transactions/README.md

 #### Python Script

 We use a Python script to fetch additional data.
 The script is executed on the server-side to interact with the Ethereum blockchain and retrieve detailed transaction history.
-The Python script is stored in the "components" directory of the project.
+The Python script is stored in the root directory of the project.

 ### Token Balances for Address